Misty & The SandMan’s Stage Hypnosis Boot Camp 2023

 An advantage to one-on-one stage hypnosis training is watching others perform multiple shows.
 You will also be able to do tag-ins (tag-ins are part of other people’s shows, but do not do an entire show by yourself) if you need a slower progression to complete solo shows.

-The group boot camp in Washington State August 15-21, 2022 has all the advantages explained on other pages of this website.
+The group boot camp in Fargo, North Dakota, July 7th-16th, has all the advantages explained on other pages of this website.
 It is most empowering to work with people also working on their acts, and it gives you a lot of permission to fail and struggle because you won’t be struggling alone.

-The big Group Boot Camp August 16-22, 2021 in Centralia, WA, was really exciting because it is a six-day fair with over 75,000 attendance.
-We met for 1 day & an evening meal before the fair for orientation & classroom time.
-Students arrived on August 14th, and August 15th.
+last year, the Group Boot Camp 2022 in Centralia, WA, was exciting because it was a six-day fair with over 75,000 attendance.
+We met for one day & an evening meal before the fair for orientation & classroom time.
+Students arrived on August 14th and August 15th.
 We gathered for dinner and an after-dinner evening meet-up on the 14th.

 Six students attended the Southwest Washington Fair in Centralia, WA boot camp.
-Our 2019 boot camp was full, (2020 did not happen) and the 2021 Boot Camp was filled as well.
+Our 2019 boot camp was full (2020 did not happen), and the 2021 Boot Camp was also filled.

 I encourage you to arrive a day early.
 We learn sound reinforcement and video basics.
-This helps because these things need to be repeated to get to know them well.
-If we get the basic instruction out of the way a day before we work on our shows, then it is one less thing that piles up onto you while you are focusing on memorizing your scripts and developing routines.
+These things must be repeated to get to know them.
+If we get the basic instruction out of the way a day before we work on our shows, it is one less thing to learn as we focus on memorizing scripts and developing routines.

-Something people spent much too much time dealing with making sure their music was ready before they went on stage.
-This was an issue in 2021, so we will put a lot more emphasis on learning about various music players, making sure your music player works correctly – or doing shows without music.
+Some people spent much too much time making sure their music was ready before they went on stage.
+This was an issue in 2021, so we now emphasize learning about various music players, making sure your music player works correctly – or doing shows without music.
 Music is not a critical make-or-break in a show.
 Important, but not essential.

-We all go to dinner together every night.
-Here we met, mingled, and go over notes of the day.
+We all go to dinner together each night.
+Here we met, mingled, and review the day’s notes.
 Everyone gets to share their insights as well.
-We find local restaurants that serve adult beverages and are open late, where we pow-wow about how the day went.
+We find local restaurants that serve adult beverages and are open late, where we pow-wow how the day went.
 This builds camaraderie.

 A day before the fair began, we visited the Fairgrounds and set up our equipment.
 We need to be prepared to do shows the day the fair opens.
 We go over scripts, possibly do some yoga, maybe vocal exercises, perhaps some improv games, and talk about entering and exiting the stage.
 We never stop working on our music and our list of routines.

 The rest of the week takes place on the fairgrounds.
 Each performer did one or more shows each day.
-We do as many shows as possible each day, gathering a fresh audience shortly after they disperse so the next performer can get on stage and begin as quickly as possible.
+We do as many shows as possible each day, gathering new audiences shortly after they disperse so the next performer can get on stage and begin as quickly as possible.